 Katsura from Gintama in particular deserves a special mention for believing that Gintoki could hide inside a tin can and writing an exam consisting of problems like "There are 10 Shinsengumi members.
 Six Anti-Foreigner Faction members run into them.
 Three Anti-Foreigner Faction members are killed.
 The Anti-Foreigner Faction members kill two Shinsengumi members but six more join them and two Anti-Foreigner Faction members are injured.
 How many noses does Jackie have?"

-Turns 19 and 20 of Code Geass revel in this, with the Black Knights' betrayal by gunpoint of Lelouch based on some spotty testimony and failure to realize he didn't necessarily use it on them given that they were even able to go ahead with the betrayal, and Ohgi telling Kallen that not only did they not need Zero any longer, but they now had Britannian forces to help them find and kill Zero.
-The same Britannian forces they fought for liberation against.
+Turns 19 and 20 of Code Geass revel in this, with the Black Knights' betrayal by gunpoint of Lelouch based on some spotty testimony and failure to realize he didn't necessarily use it on them given that they were even able to go ahead with the betrayal, and Ohgi telling Kallen that they not need Zero any longer, evidently because they now had Britannian forces to help them find and kill Zero and get what they're after.
+The same Britannian forces they fought for liberation against, and were nearly killed by in episode one.
+Oh, and one of the people he trusts over Lelouch?
+The same woman who shot him during the Black Rebellion, because he's been stupidly in love with him.
+And never thinks to check her history to see how she got all that info or her agenda.
+In the end, they accuse him of using them, all the while not thinking the Britannians, which include Schneizel, would not.
 DOES.
 NOT.
 COMPUTE.

 Science Ninja Team Gatchaman episode "The Gluttonous Monster Ibukuron": The Humongous Mech of the title was stealing all the sugar it could grab. note Sugar is an important resource, fairly easy to get to when the relevant plants are growing, and Katse wants to rule the world.
 Dr. Nambu's reasoning was, "They're trying to make the children suffer by nabbing the world's sugar."
 (Subverted in that his secondary theory is "to throw the world into confusion.")